ElofssonLab/PRODRES/README.md

 3. wait for the required databases to be downloaded

-4. Access the virtual machine with a ready-to-execute fastpssm pipeline using:
+4. Access the virtual machine with a ready-to-execute prodres pipeline using:
-  - `docker run -t -i fastpssm`
+  - `docker run -t -i prodres`
-  - then access fastpssm/ folder and call the pipeline
+  - then access prodres/ folder and call the pipeline
   - example call for 1 sequence using PSI-BLAST to create the PSSM:
-  `python fastPSSM.py --input test/single_seq.fa --output test/rst_1_seq/ --psiblast`
+  `python PRODRES.py --input test/single_seq.fa --output test/rst_1_seq/ --psiblast`
   - example call for multiple sequences using JACKHMMER to create the PSSM:
-  `python fastPSSM.py --input test/multiple_seq.fa --output test/rst_many_seqs/ --jackhmmer`
+  `python PRODRES.py --input test/multiple_seq.fa --output test/rst_many_seqs/ --jackhmmer`

 5. Alternatively, import an input folder from local machine with:
-  `docker run -t -i -v /path/to/import/:/path/in/virtualmachine/ fastpssm`
+  `docker run -t -i -v /path/to/import/:/path/in/virtualmachine/ prodres`
-  then access fastpssm/ folder and call the pipeline to the imported data:
+  then access prodres/ folder and call the pipeline to the imported data:
-  `python fastPSSM.py --input /path/in/virtualmachine/filename.fasta --output /path/in/virtualmachine/output/`
+  `python PRODRES.py --input /path/in/virtualmachine/filename.fasta --output /path/in/virtualmachine/output/`